planetruby/gems/README.md

 ## Upcoming in 2021

-### Ruby Blockchain Week - 7 Days of Ruby (Crypto) Gems - January 3rd to January 9th
+### Ruby Blockchain Week 2021, January 3rd to January 9th - 7 Days of Ruby (Crypto) Gems

 Welcome.
 The Ruby Blockchain Week 2021 presents a new Ruby (crypto) library every day from January 3rd to January 9th.